 That’s not a number to scoff at.

-I realize that this seems to be at odds with me recommending a minimalist layout, but it’s possible to keep it simple while incorporating video.
+We realize this seems to be at odds with our recommendation of a minimalist layout, but it’s possible to keep it simple while incorporating video.

 Take a look at ClickFunnels.
-Its landing page displays a video that starts playing automatically when I hit the page:
+Its landing page displays a video that starts playing automatically when you reach the page:

 It’s quirky.
 It has real people.
 It has dialogue.

-Because I spent time watching the video.
-And because while watching that video, I realized the importance and usefulness of the product.
+Because we spent time watching the video.
+And because while watching that video, we realized the importance and usefulness of the product.

-Just keep it relatively brief (five minutes max), and use it as an opportunity to educate and entertain your visitors and create a personal connection.
+Just keep it brief (five minutes max), and use it to educate and entertain your visitors and create a personal connection.

 10. Add social share buttons

-While the debate over just how much of an impact social shares have on SEO continues to rage on, you can’t deny that having plenty of social shares on a landing page can have a positive impact on conversions.
+While the debate over how much social shares impact SEO continues to rage, you can’t deny that having plenty of social shares on a landing page can positively impact conversions.

 This is yet another way to use social proof to your advantage.

-Even those visitors who don’t have any intention of buying when they reach your landing page can be persuaded to take action if you use the techniques I showed you above.
+Even visitors who don’t intend to buy when they reach your landing page can be persuaded to take action if you use the techniques in this article.

 Landing page optimization can be complicated.
 It can be confusing.
-And it can take a lot of time to get in the mind of your customers and determine how to satisfy their needs.
+It can take a lot of time to get in the minds of your customers and determine how to satisfy their needs

-However, I realize that sometimes you just need a brief guide or a list of tactics like this one.
+However, sometimes you need a brief guide or a list of tactics like this one.

 These ten methods will allow you to jump into any marketing situation, create effective landing pages, and convert those casual visitors into customers.

-Are there any other specific landing page optimization techniques you’ve had success with?
+Are there any other specific landing page optimization techniques you’ve succeeded with?